-Take care of your lungs with medicinal plants
+Take care of your lungs with thyme tea & other medicinal plants

 Humans have been using herbs and other medicinal plants to cure their ailments ever since ancient times.
 The use of herbal remedies in Chinese traditional medicine dates back to around 3000.
 B.C.
 Shen Nong, also known as “the Divine Farmer”, is said to have tested hundreds of herbs in order to identify their therapeutic properties, and then taught the ancient Chinese the basics of agriculture.

 Here are some of the best medicinal plants to help you make your lungs stronger and avoid respiratory illnesses.